 The Mazda factory tour: Another great free car factory tour – perhaps even better than the Toyota Factory Tour.

-The Cup Noodle factory – there are several places where you can visit a cup noodle museum in Japan, but for us visiting the birthplace of noodles in Ikeda was on the list.
-Make your own cup noodle here.
+The Cup Noodle factory – There are several places where you can visit a cup noodle museum in Japan, but for us visiting the birthplace of noodles in Ikeda was on the list.
+Make your own cup noodles here.

 Travel Tips for Exploring Japan